aeternity/aebytecode/README.md

   And integers as Hexadecimals::  0x{Hexdigits}
  `0x0deadbeef0`

-2. addresses, a base58 encoded string starting with #{base58char}
- followed by up to 64 hex chars `#nv5B93FPzRHrGNmMdTDfGdd5xGZvep3MVSpJqzcQmMp59bBCv`
+2. addresses, a base58 encoded string starting with # followed by a number of base58chars `#nv5B93FPzRHrGNmMdTDfGdd5xGZvep3MVSpJqzcQmMp59bBCv`

 3. Boolean  true or false